xGunther/IntroProject/README.md

 <a name ="play"></a>
 ## How to Play
-*waarschijnlijk het beste om dit uit te leggen wanneer het spel echt speelbaar is*
+To get a good idea of how to play the game, read the rules [here](https://www.catan.com/sites/default/files/2021-06/catan_base_rules_2020_200707.pdf).
+Note that there is no form of trading at all in our version.
+Too many pages?
+Read below!

+#### Too lazy; didn't read
+In Catan, your goal is to place settlements and cities in order to gain the resources that the dice throw around those buildings.
+You can also place roads in order to expand your kingdom, as you are only allowed to place settlements or cities next to roads after the second round of turns.
+The crux is that you need resources to build.
+Each settlement is worth 1 victory point and each city is worth 2 victory points. *hier nog verder uitleggen, ik snap catan niet*

 ## Controls

 ##### Making your turn
 Click on the dice in the bottom left to throw two dice.
 The dice in the bottom left will show what you ended up rolling.
+You have to roll your dice before ending your turn.
 Use WASD to move around in the game in order to get a better look at the board.
-*hier uitgelegd hoe je dingen bouwt*
+Click on the buttons in the bottom left to select a build to build (a road, settlement or city).
+Then click the corner or side of a hexagon tile to place it.
 Clicking `Build Cost` shows you the resources needed for each building and how many victory points you get per building.
 After you have finished your turn, click on `End Turn` in the bottom right to end your turn.